nlp4bia-bsc/KeyCARE/README.md

 ## 5. References
 [Back to ToC](#toc)

-Please cite if you use the library in scientific works:
+A paper on the library will soon be published.
+Please cite if you use the library in scientific works.

-> PAPER TO BE PUBLISHED